Marijuana Reclassified to Schedule III

 Medical Marijuana CE Course Update

-Medical Marijuana CE is a 3-hour online continuing education (CE/CEU) course that reviews the current literature (updated 2019) on the medical, legal, educational, occupational, and ethical aspects of marijuana.
+Medical Marijuana is a newly updated 3-hour online continuing education (CE/CEU) course that reviews the literature on medical, legal, educational, occupational, and ethical aspects of marijuana.

-Medical Marijuana is a 3-hour online continuing education (CE/CEU) course that reviews the current literature on medical, legal, educational, occupational, and ethical aspects of marijuana.
+Medical Marijuana is a 3-hour online CE course that reviews the medical, legal, educational, occupational, and ethical aspects of marijuana.

-In spite of the fact that more than half of the states in this country have enacted legislation legalizing marijuana in some fashion, the reality is that neither the intended “medical” benefits of marijuana nor its known (and as yet unknown) adverse effects have been adequately examined using controlled studies.
+The recent and in some cases, not-so-recent, passage of state laws legalizing the use of marijuana under certain specified conditions has precipitated an interesting variety of discussions, debates, and dilemmas.
+In spite of the fact that most of the states in this country have enacted legislation legalizing marijuana in some fashion, the reality is that neither the intended “medical” benefits of marijuana nor its known (and as yet unknown) adverse effects have been adequately examined using controlled studies.
 Conclusive literature remains sparse, and opinion remains divided and contentious.

-Click here to learn more about Medical Marijuana CE.
+Click here to learn more about Medical Marijuana.

 PDR offers over 150 accredited online CE courses for healthcare professionals.